WebOfTrust/WOT-terms/docs/how-we-did/cheat-sheet-writing-page.md

 Internal linking is not easy in most content management systems.
 In Docusaurus it's difficult to keep all links working after renaming files.
 Here you will find best practise.

+General rules:
+* use relative links
-General rule: use relative links, and use the `.md` extension at the end.
+* use the `.md` extension at the end
+* use the **file**name, not what you see in the browser address bar (numbers at the beginning of a file are used for ordering and removed in the url.
+You should use the file name with numbers in it)

 Let's take this file system: